stevebillings/wanderbot/README.md

 ## To build

+Prerequisite: ROS 2 Humble Hawksbill.

-* colcon build --symlink-install
+Build command: colcon build --symlink-install

 ## To run

-To run the robot in the Gazebo simulator on a gazebo world that emphasizes the behavior of the VFF navigation algorithm:
+To run the robot in the Gazebo simulator on a gazebo world that provides some challenges for the VFF navigation algorithm:

 * In one window: ./scripts/start.sh
 * In another window: source install/setup.bash && ros2 run wanderbot wanderbot